zabirauf/ex_microsoftbot/README.md

 # Elixir Microsoft Bot Client

-This library provides Elixir API wrapper for the Microsoft Bot Framework.
+This library provides Elixir API wrapper for the Microsoft Bot Framework and authentication to it.

 ## Documentation